How do I log into my account?

 - If your program is still not playing, try switching to a different browser such as Google Chrome, Safari or FireFox.
 You will need to log back into your Bar account, navigate to your classroom and your program should launch at the point the program stopped.

 - Do not switch to a different device.
 Attendance can only be tracked from a single (original) device.
+If you have to change your internet source, ie: go from hard wire to WiFi this is not a different device or will not affect credit.

 How do I retrieve my certificate of completion?